1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits and exempt governmental units benefiting Blaine County, Montana residents.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits and exempt governmental units benefiting Blaine County, Montana residents.
 One application per organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.